occipital/django-content-settings/docs/ui.md

 ![The List of Settings, preview](img/ui/list_view_preview.png)

 * (3) **Column "Help"** - Information about the setting's purpose and format.
 Clicking on "..." at the end of the information shows system information about the setting.
-* (4) **Column "Tags"** - A list of tags associated with the setting.
+(4) A list of tags associated with the setting.
 At the top panel, you can filter the list by choosing a tag (6).
 * (5) **Column "Marks"** - You can add a specific mark for the setting by clicking on any of the icons in the column.
 The chosen mark is visible only to you, and you should be able to filter by the mark in the future. *The list of available marks is customizable by the developer.*
 * (6) **Filter by tags** - You can filter the list of settings by clicking on a tag name in the filter.
 If you click on a tag "main," only settings with the "main" tag will be shown.
 You can cancel the filter by clicking "X" after the name of the chosen tag or add one more tag in the filter.